Mathematics education in the United Kingdom: Wales

 Wales takes the GCSE and A-level in Mathematics, but has its own Department for Education and Skills.
 Wales does not produce school league tables.
+Wales has 1550 schools, of which 180 are secondary.

 Scotland

 Education Scotland, formed in 2011, regulates education at school in Scotland, with qualifications monitored by the Scottish Qualifications Authority (SQA) and the Mathematics syllabus follows the country's Curriculum for Excellence.
 Scotland does not produce school league tables.
+Scotland has 5,050 schools, of which 350 are secondary.

 Northern Ireland

 Northern Ireland is the only country in the UK to have exclusively selective schools - it has sixty nine grammar schools.
 Mathematics education is provided by the Department of Education (DENI), with further education provided by the Department for Employment and Learning.
+Northern Ireland has 1120 schools, of which 190 are secondary.

+Relation to other countries

+In the 1980s the education researcher Sig Prais looked at mathematics education in Germany and the UK.
+He found that the teaching of mathematics of an appropriate level, in Germany, worked much better than to bludgeon all levels of mathematics onto all abilities in British comprehensive schools.
+In preparation for the new national curriculum in 1988, Sig Prais said 'There is an enormous burden on the teacher facing a mixed ability class.
+At age five, mixed ability classes are not such a problem.
+You can assume that nobody knows anything, but as the children process through the school, some will not have grasped all that they should, and they never catch up.
+In some countries, children are not allowed to move into the secondary schools until they are ready for it.
+They retake the lessons until they are.'

 Primary level

 The Department of Education and Science set up an Assessment of Performance Unit in 1976 to monitor attainment of children at a national level, with standards of mathematics being monitored from 1978 by the National Foundation for Educational Research (NFER).
 Before this time, assessment of primary school standards had not been carried out at a national level.

 Children at primary school are expected to know their times tables.
 Children are taught about long division, fractions, decimals, averages, ratios, negative numbers, and long multiplication.